naga-karthik/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a graduate student pursuing a Master’s degree in Electrical Engineering, specializing in medical imaging, at Ecole de Technologie Superieure (ETS), Montreal.
+[//]: # (I am a graduate student pursuing a Master’s degree in Electrical Engineering, specializing in medical imaging, at Ecole de Technologie Superieure (ETS), Montreal.
 My research interests include medical image processing and deep learning for medicine.
-I work on generative image modeling methods for the specific task of synthesizing medical images across different imaging modalities.
+I work on generative image modeling methods for the specific task of synthesizing medical images across different imaging modalities.)

+I am second year Master's student at the Biomedical Information Processing Lab (LATIS), Ecole de Technologie Superieure, Montreal.
+My research focuses on the application of unsupervised volume translation methods for generating 3D models of Scoliotic spines using generative adversarial networks (GANs).
+My broader goal is to make deep learning models better understandable and more interpretable for their application in real clinical settings.
+I believe that quantifying uncertainty through the mathematically principled Bayesian techniques could help in achieving that.

 Occasionally, I try to improve the clarity of my expression (and also learn new things) by answering on two major AI/ML forums.
 You can find my responses [here][1] (Cross Validated StackExchange) and [here][2] (AI StackExchange).